-Since March 30, 2019, EU and EEA nationals residents in the UK and their non-EEA family members can apply under the EU Settlement Scheme (EUSS).
+Since March 30, 2019, EU and EEA nationals resident in the UK and their non-EEA family members can apply under the EU Settlement Scheme (EUSS).
 Indeed, due to covid-19 pandemic some of the support services and application routes for the EUSS have been temporarily changed.
 However, applicants continue to apply using any laptop or mobile device including the EU Exit ID Document check app.

 Moreover, the Settlement Resolution Centres have remain operational and continued to provide support by email.
 Accordingly, in April 2020, the government received 67,300 EUSS applications, which were 46% less than that during March 2020.
 During April 2020, the government decided 73,000 EUSS applications, which are 51% lower than in March 2020.
-Perhaps, the applications under EUSS are showing a downward trend mainly due to the UK leaving the EU at the end of Jan 2020.
+The applications under EUSS are showing a downward trend due to the UK leaving the EU at the end of Jan 2020.
 Nevertheless, by the end of April 2020, more than 3.5m applications have been made under the EUSS.

 Asylum and Resettlement

 There had been a general upward trend in the number of asylum applications since mid 2018.
 However, since the start of covid-19 pandemic, there has been a marked decrease in the asylum applications and initial decisions.
 Nevertheless, the Home Office has continued to accept asylum applications throughout the pandemic.
 In fact, during the four weeks prior to the UK lockdown, the Home Office received 2,500 asylum related application.
 However, in the first four weeks of the UK lockdown, the Home Office received less than eight hundred asylum applications.
 Moreover, the Home Office made three hundred initial decisions made on asylum applications in the first four weeks of lockdown.
 Please note, the Home Office stopped interviews with asylum applicants after the UK lockdown.